Tour offer 2021/2022

 Do I need vaccinations to travel Nepal?

-No vaccination are required to travel Nepal, but we suggest to consult with your doctor before travelling.
-You can get vaccination in Kathmandu/Pokhara but it is more comfortable if you get them before you travel.
+No vaccination is required to travel to Nepal, but we suggest to consult with your doctor before travelling.
+You can get a vaccination in Kathmandu/Pokhara but it is more comfortable if you get them before you travel.

 How do I sign up?

 All bookings need to be made through Annapurna Treks & Expeditions Pvt.
 Ltd. and to secure your place we will require a non-refundable deposit of minimum US $200 or as indicated in the booking and payment conditions section.